HackYourFuture-CPH/JavaScript/javascript1/week1/homework.md

 ---

 Now you can merge the changes.
-Congrats, you are now completely done with the homework 🎉🎉🎉
+Congrats, you are completely done with the homework 🎉🎉🎉

 https://www.youtube.com/watch?v=m6rwZLWrglA